What Is Continuous Threat Exposure Management (CTEM)?

 T1566 Phishing

-Royal ransomware attackers use phishing emails with malicious attachments and malvertisement links.
+Royal ransomware attackers use phishing emails with malicious PDF attachments and malvertisement links.
 Phishing emails are used to lure victims into installing RMM software.

 T1059 Command and Scripting Interpreter